Want to create a real estate investing business plan?

 Here’s a more thorough graphical breakdown of SWOT to help you perform your market analysis.

-Step #4: Choose a type of real estate investing to pursue
+Step 4.
+Choose a real estate investing business model

 After you’ve performed your SWOT analysis, you should be ready to determine the type of real estate investing that will be most lucrative for your market.
 Try not to let funding make the decision for you (i.e. I don’t have much capital, so I guess I’m going to wholesale), because the reality is that there’s always a way to get money to build your business — the important thing is that you’ve chosen a type of real estate investing which is likely to succeed given current market conditions.